mirandamorton1/aws-thought/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This is a journaling app built with React, Express, and Node.js whicwas deployed to an Amazon EC@ instance, using S3 bucket for storage and DynamoDB for backend data processing.
+  This is a journaling app built with React, Express, and Node.js whicwas deployed to an Amazon EC2 instance, using S3 bucket for storage and DynamoDB for backend data processing.

   ## Table of Contents